British Army during the First World War: British Expeditionary Force

-In October 1914, the 7th Division arrived in France, forming the basis of the British III Corps; the cavalry had grown into its own corps of three divisions.
+In October 1914, the 7th Division arrived in France, forming the basis of the British III Corps.
+Meanwhile, the cavalry had grown into its own corps of three divisions.
 By December 1914, the BEF had expanded, fielding five army corps divided between the First and the Second Armies.
-As the Regular Army's strength declined, the numbers were made up— first by the Territorial Force, then by the volunteers of Field Marshal Kitchener's New Army.
-By the end of August 1914, he had raised six new divisions; by March 1915, the number of divisions had increased to 29.
+As the Regular Army's strength declined, the numbers were made up, first by the Territorial Force and then by the volunteers of Field Marshal Kitchener's New Army.
+By the end of August 1914, he had raised six new divisions and by March 1915, the number of divisions had increased to 29.
 The Territorial Force was also expanded, raising second and third battalions and forming eight new divisions, which supplemented its peacetime strength of 14 divisions.
 The Third Army was formed in July 1915 and with the influx of troops from Kitchener's volunteers and further reorganisation, the Fourth Army and the Reserve Army, which became the Fifth Army were formed in 1916.

 Recruitment and conscription

-In August 1914, 300,000 men had signed up to fight, and another 450,000 had joined-up by the end of September.
+In August 1914, 300,000 men had signed up to fight with another 450,000 having joined up by the end of September.
 A prominent feature of the early months of volunteering was the formation of Pals battalions.
 These were men who had lived and worked together, and who as an incentive to recruitment were allowed to train together and serve in the same units.
 The policy ensured that, when the Pals battalions suffered casualties, whole communities back in Britain were to suffer disproportionate losses.
 With the introduction of conscription in January 1916, no further Pals battalions were raised.

 Conscription for single men was introduced in January 1916.
 The Military Service Act 1916 specified that men from the ages of 18 to 41 were liable to be called up for service in the army, unless they were married (or widowed with children), or served in one of a number of reserved occupations, which were usually industrial but which also included clergymen and teachers.
 This legislation did not apply to Ireland, despite its then status as part of the United Kingdom (but see Conscription Crisis of 1918).
 Conscription was extended to married men in May 1916.
 By January 1916, when conscription was introduced, 2.6 million men had volunteered for service, a further 2.3 million were conscripted before the end of the war; by the end of 1918, the army had reached its peak strength of four million men.